Gucci, between tradition and modernity

 The very first Gucci fashion show was born in 1981, in the city where the brand was born.
 The revival of the big house came when Tom Ford became creative director of Gucci in 1994.
 He infused the luxury brand with a sense of audacity and provocation that found an immediate echo in the world of glamor. and fashion.
 Stiletto heels and low-cut silk jersey dresses adorned with metallic details became overnight emblems of Ford's seductive and prestigious vision.
 In 1999, Gucci forged a strategic alliance with Pinault-Printemps-Redoute and transformed itself from a single-brand company into a multi-brand luxury group.

 The extraordinary global success of Gucci contributes to the brand being considered the most desirable luxury brand on the planet.
-Exploring Gucci?s unparalleled heritage and relying on the consummate art of in-house artisans, Frida Giannini, the newest artistic director, has created an exclusive vision for Gucci, blending past and present, history and modernity.
-Under the direction of Frida Giannini, a great current of fresh air comes to rejuvenate the tradition of innovation of the house and to give it a new breath.
+Exploring Gucci's unparalleled heritage and relying on the consummate art of in-house artisans, Frida Giannini, brand new artistic director, has created an exclusive vision for Gucci, blending past and present, history and modernity.
+Under the leadership of Frida Giannini, a great current of fresh air is rejuvenating the tradition of innovation of the house and giving it a new lease of life.